Internships and research funds are awarded to support student research projects during the academic year or over the summer.

-The Monica Odening Student Internship and Research Fund in Mathematics, established by Life Trustee William M. Bristol, III '43 in honor of his granddaughter, Monica Hastings Lee Odening, Class of 2005, provides support for directed student internships in mathematics and student-faculty collaborative research in mathematics.
+The Monica Odening Student Internship and Research Fund in Mathematics, established by life trustee William M. Bristol III, Class of 1943, in honor of his granddaughter Monica Hastings Lee Odening, Class of 2005, provides support for directed student internships in mathematics and student-faculty collaborative research in mathematics.

-The Alexander Paganelli Class of 2012 Memorial Student Research Endowment will provide support for student research, on or off-campus, with preference for awarding given to students pursuing research in the natural sciences.
+The Alexander Paganelli Class of 2012 Memorial Student Research Endowment provides support for student research, on or off-campus, with preference given to students pursuing research in the natural sciences.

 The Don Potter Endowment in Geology, established by friends and former students of Donald B. Potter in recognition of his 34 years as a professor of geology at Hamilton, provides support for undergraduates pursuing geological field research.
 Preference is given to summer field research projects.